 Between 2012 and 2015 the council received funding from the HCA to repurchase, refurbish and re-let long term empty properties.
-A total of 35 homes were acquired in this way, and the scheme focused on former right to buy homes on council estates as this made sense from a housing management perspective and also maintenance, as the properties were types that NCH is experienced in maintaining.
+A total of 35 homes were acquired in this way, and the scheme focused on former right to buy homes on council estates as this made sense from a housing management perspective and also maintenance, as the properties were archetypes that NCH was used to maintaining.
 Although this programme has now finished, the council can still acquire empty homes using its own resources, particularly right to buy receipts, as mentioned in Theme One.